amanda-manyana/WEDE5020POEPART1/README.md

 - **Student Name:** _Your Name Here_
 - **Student ID:** _Your ID_
 - **Course/Module:** _Course Name_
-- **Instructor:** _Instructor Name_
-- **Submission Date:** _YYYY-MM-DD_

 ---

 ## 3 Project Overview
 This project delivers a lightweight, multi-page website for **SHISA Bakery (Baked Goods by Chef Nyosi)**, founded in 2014 in Sterkspruit, Eastern Cape.
 The site showcases the bakery’s history, mission and vision, products & services, contact and enquiry options, and working hours.
-It is built with **plain HTML** (no CSS/JS required) so it’s easy to review, grade, and extend.

 ---